IsaacZheng99/basic-programming/algorithm/programmer_carl/Note.md

 ### 4. Sorted Squares

 1. The difference between `std::vector<>::reserve()`  and `std::vector<>::resize()`.
 2. Think carefully where the `pointers` start from.
+For this case, the maximum square number must be the square of the leftmost or the rightmost number.

 ### 5. Minimum Length of Sub-array